wangjksjtu/PeerPL/rl-noisy-reward/README.md

 ```

 ## Reproduce the Results
-To reproduce all the results reported in the paper, please refer to `scripts/` folders in `rl-noisy-reward-control` and `rl-noisy-reward-atari`:
+To reproduce all the results reported in the paper, please refer to `scripts/` folders:
-- `gym-control/scripts`
-  - Cartpole
+  - Cartpole-v0
     - `train-dqn.sh` (DQN)
     - `train-duel-dqn.sh` (Dueling-DQN)
     - `train-pattern.sh` (DQN & Dueling-DQN with different dynamic peer penalty schedule)